1If you return, O Israel,

-If you remove your detestable things from my presence,
+if you remove your abominations from my presence,

 and do not waver,

-3For thus says the LORD to the men of Judah and Jerusalem:
+3For thus says the LORD to the people of Judah and to the inhabitants of Jerusalem:

 remove the foreskin of your hearts,

-O men of Judah and inhabitants of Jerusalem;
+O people of Judah and inhabitants of Jerusalem,

 into the fortified cities!’